 - Sanding marks remain after touch-up work

-- The finish has clear etching that a test polish cannot reduce
+- The finish has etching a test polish can’t reduce

 - You plan to top it with wax soon after

-Indian roads, dust, heat, and hard-water washing make one-step, medium-cut polishes the smartest buy for most daily drivers.
-With 4.3 million passenger vehicles and 19.6 million two-wheelers on the move in FY 2024-25, routine swirl marks, borewell-water spotting, and towel marring are more common than show-car defects (SIAM, 2025).
+Dust, heat, and hard-water washing make a one-step, light-to-medium polish the smartest buy for most daily drivers.
+Routine swirl marks, borewell-water spotting, and towel marring are far more common here than show-car defects, so most owners don’t need a heavy cutting product.

-Pick a light-to-medium polish.
-Outdoor parking adds dust, UV, and repeated washing damage.
-You need correction plus gloss, not just temporary filling.
+Go light-to-medium.
+Outdoor parking piles on dust, UV, and repeated wash damage, so you want correction plus gloss, not temporary filling.

-Pick a finishing polish after correction or a good one-step polish.
-Dark colours reveal haze and holograms more easily.
-Cheap heavy-cut products can make the finish look worse.
+Use a finishing polish after correction, or a good one-step polish.
+Dark colours show haze and holograms easily, and cheap heavy-cut products can leave the finish looking worse than before.

-Pick a mild polish by hand unless the bike has serious defects.
-Bike paint panels are smaller and easier to overwork.
+Use a mild polish by hand unless the bike has serious defects.
+Bike panels are small and easy to overwork.

 Start with a test spot using compound, then refine with polish.
 Don’t guess across the whole panel.

-Choose a finishing polish that leaves a clean, glossy surface.
+Choose a finishing polish that leaves a clean, glossy surface for the protection layer to bond to.

-In Indian detailing work, the most common mismatch is simple: owners buy a “rubbing polish” because the label sounds stronger, then wonder why a soft black bonnet turns hazy.
-The smarter move is nearly always a test section on the worst panel first.
+The most common mismatch is simple: someone buys a “rubbing polish” because the label sounds stronger, then wonders why a soft black bonnet turns hazy.
+The smarter move is almost always a test section on the worst panel first.
+And if you’re using a DA polisher for the first time, don’t jump to the heaviest liquid.
+A one-step polish on a polishing foam pad is the most forgiving place to start.

-A machine gives faster and more consistent correction, but hand polishing is safer for beginners and spot work.
-3M notes that pad choice changes cut level significantly, with wool cutting more and foam finishing better, which is why machine polishing can escalate quickly if you use the wrong combo (3M).
+A machine gives faster, more consistent correction, but hand polishing is safer for beginners and spot work.
+Because pad choice changes the cut so much, machine polishing can escalate quickly with the wrong combo.

 - You’re treating one scratch-prone area